 To validate the topology of an entire parcel fabric dataset or a large number of parcels, run the Validate Parcel Fabric geoprocessing tool.

 The following edits and updates cause the topology to become out of date and require validation:

 - Editing parcel features (create, modify, and delete).

 - Editing system-added attributes of parcel features.
-Editing user-added attributes fields will not generate dirty areas.
+Editing user-added attributes fields does not generate dirty areas.

 View errors in the Error Inspector

 After validation, rule errors are displayed in the Error Inspector pane.
-Rule errors are violations of parcel rules and geodatabase topology rules.
-To open the Error Inspector, click Error Inspector in the Tools gallery on the Parcels ribbon.
+Rule errors are violations of geodatabase topology rules.
+To open the Error Inspector, click Error Inspector under Validate in the Tools gallery on the Parcels ribbon.

 Errors are represented as a rows in the Error Inspector table.
 Select a row to preview, see details, and fix methods for the error.
-Right-click a row to zoom to the error, see a description of the error and options to fix it.
+Right-click a row to zoom to the error and see a description of the error and options to fix it.

 Rule errors are symbolized in the map by their participating features, for example, line errors, point errors, and polygon errors.
 Make sure the parcel fabric layer as well as the topology error sublayers are turned on in the Contents pane to see rule errors symbolized on the map.